-The TOE must provide protection against disclosure of

-(loader, memory management unit, \ldots) through the use of a
+The TOE must provide protection against disclosure of confidential operations of the Security IC (loader, memory management unit, ...) through the use of a dedicated code loaded on open samples.

 JIL.O.Secure-Load-ACode

 Secure loading of the Additional Code: